Inspect Scout

 Installation

-Install the inspect_scout package from GitHub as follows:
+Install the inspect_scout package from PyPI with:

-pip install git+https://github.com/meridianlabs-ai/inspect_scout
+pip install inspect-scout

 You should also be sure to install the Inspect AI VS Code Extension which includes features for viewing and debugging Scout scans.